synpixel/flashcast/docs/intro.md

 ## Installation

-Flashcast is up on Wally.
-You can install it simply by putting this in your `wally.toml` file
+flashcast is up on wally. you can install it simply by putting this in your `wally.toml` file

 ```toml
 Flashcast = "synpixel/flashcast@2.5.0"